animeshpaul91/Spring-and-Hibernate-Masterclass/Full_Stack_with_SpringBoot_and_Angular/eCommerce-Project/README.md

 # Full-Stack e-Commerce Application

-## This project centered around building a full-stack e-Commerce online shopping website with the main features as mentioned under:
+<p> This project is centered around building a full-stack e-Commerce online shopping website with the main features as mentioned under: </p>

 1. Display Product (Inventory) data in grid layout
 2. Search for Products by Category